simplex-chat/simplex-chat/simplex-messaging.md

 Queue is defined by recipient ID `RID` and sender ID `SID`, unique for the server.
 Sender key (`SK`) is used by the server to verify sender's commands (identified by `SID`) to send messages.
 Recipient key (`RK`) is used by the server to verify recipient's commands (identified by `RID`) to retrieve messages.

-The protocol uses different IDs for sender and recipient in order to provide an additional privacy by complicating correlation of senders and recipients commands sent over the network - in case the encrypted transport is compromised, it would still be difficult to correlate senders and recipients without access to queue records on the server.
+The protocol uses different IDs for sender and recipient in order to provide an additional privacy by preventing the correlation of senders and recipients commands sent over the network - in case the encrypted transport is compromised, it would still be difficult to correlate senders and recipients without access to the queue records on the server.

 ## SMP procedure